fernandoamat/slateOPE/README.md

 ## Section 6: Experiments on real data
 In order to reproduce the data points in Section 6 Figures 1 and 2 of the paper go to `MSLR_WEB30K` folder and run the `main.py` script.

-For example, `python main.py -m 20 -k 5 -r NDCG -n 5000 -s 1000` runs a simulation for all estimators for K=5 slots with top-M=20 predicted documents and NDCG metric.
-Each simulation is run S=1000 times with N=5000 samples each.
+For example, `python3 main.py -m 20 -k 5 -r NDCG -n 5000 -s 300` runs a simulation for all estimators for K=5 slots with top-M=20 predicted documents and NDCG metric.
+Each simulation is run S=300 times with N=5000 samples each.

 ### Download the Microsoft WEB MSLR 30K dataset
 In order to run these experiments you need to download the [Microsoft Learning to Rank Datasets](https://www.microsoft.com/en-us/research/project/mslr/) and follow these steps: